knowdigital/govuk-design-history/app/posts/2021-01-20-Dfe-first-registation--v2.md

       img: { src: "9.png" }
     }, {
       text: "Your school",
+      caption: "We are using the school that is stored on the DQT for this.
+However, this could be out of date as they are no longer updaing it.
+So may be better to junk this screen if too many are out of date.
+We need this to get  ",
       img: { src: "10.png" }
     },  {
       text: "Find your school",
+       caption: "If the user needs to change the school they are working at ",
       img: { src: "11.png" }
     }, {
       text: "Choose your school",